zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 In this documentation, the steps of creating the runtime directory and configuring the runtime directory are described separately.
 The configuration step is the same for a Zowe runtime whether it is installed from a convenience build or from an SMP/E distribution.

-## Next step
+## Next steps

-After the z/OS system has been configured rollow the instructions in [Stage 3: Configure the Zowe runtime](install-zos.md#stage-3-configure-the-zowe-runtime) that describe how [configure the z/OS environment](configure-zos-system.md), to [create a keystore directory](configure-certificates.md), and to [create an instance directory](#configure-instance-directory.md).
+Follow the instructions in [Stage 3: Configure the Zowe runtime](install-zos.md#stage-3-configure-the-zowe-runtime) that describes how to [configure the z/OS environment](configure-zos-system.md), [create a keystore directory](configure-certificates.md), and [create an instance directory](configure-instance-directory.md).